Ways to Deepen Your Relationship With God (for Moms)

 Don’t give up if you feel spiritually dry.
 There are seasons, and no season lasts forever.

-I never mean to say that we shouldn’t work to grow our relationship with God at all times.
+I never mean to say that we shouldn’t work to grow a closer relationship with God at all times.
 But just because you don’t have what you once had, doesn’t mean that you are doing things wrong.
 Sometimes in our hardest seasons we feel very close.
 Sometimes it’s okay to admit that we are experiencing winter.
 Everything feels cold and dry.

 Just because of that it doesn’t mean that we should curl up under the blankets and do nothing.
 Take heart.
 As hopeless as it seems, spring will come again.